digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 **Exact commands**

-Each of the four submission commands now has an “exact” variant, of the forms ``createExactCmd``, ``exerciseExactCmd``, ``exerciseByKeyExactCmd`` and ``createAndExerciseExactCmd``.
+Each of the four submission commands now has an "exact" variant, of the forms ``createExactCmd``, ``exerciseExactCmd``, ``exerciseByKeyExactCmd`` and ``createAndExerciseExactCmd``.
 These commands force the participant to use the exact version of the package that your script uses, this is most